After getting our eyes up close to the HTC Desire 816, we...

 We agree to a point – the need for a memory card slot is definitely decreasing, but there’s no doubt the HTC One couldn’t have benefitted as there’s no place to get rid of your Zoes to.
 You can upload them as movies to Dropbox, for instance, and you can save the video highlights as MP4 files and store them on YouTube, but in reality, most people will just leave them on their phone until space fills up.

 The Samsung Galaxy S4 is going to pack a memory card slot, the Sony Xperia Z manages to do so – so come on HTC, what gives?
 You can make the case that people don’t need it, but when a video package is so easy to create yet munches 0.5GB of the addressable memory (which is already lower than the 32GB advertised thanks to the OS) and you can see a problem coming.
 Please don’t let’s see a repeat of the situation where apps can’t be installed due to storage size.

-It’s even more annoying that HTC has outed versions of the One in China and Japan with a removable backplate – showing that the aluminium design can stay (albeit not as sleek) while bringing the microSD expandable memory.
+It’s even more annoying that HTC has outed versions of the One in China and Japan with a removable backplate, and the HTC One Max has the trick too – showing that the aluminium design can stay (albeit not as sleek) while bringing the microSD expandable memory.

 One of the key features of any Full HD phones these days has to be the performance of the video player, and to that end, most are successful.
-The Sony Xperia Z uses the Bravia Engine 2 to bring clear, crisp images; the LG Optimus G Pro offers bonkers levels of clarity, brightness and colour saturation.
+The Sony Xperia Z1 uses the Bravia Engine 2 to bring clear, crisp images; the LG G2 offers bonkers levels of clarity, brightness and colour saturation.
 And of course Samsung is going to continue with the like it or hate it HD Super AMOLED screen.